NSAPH-Projects/bitcoin_mining_env_burden/README.md

 ## Introduction

 Bitcoin mines, massive computing clusters generating cryptocurrency tokens, consume vast amounts of electricity.
-The amount of fine particle (PM2.5) air pollution created due to their electricity consumption, and its effect on environmental health, is explored in this study.
+This study explores the amount of fine particle (PM2.5) air pollution created due to their electricity consumption and its effect on environmental health.
 We identified the largest mines in the United States in 2022, the electricity-generating plants responding to their demand, and the communities most affected by Bitcoin mine-attributable air pollution.
 This repository provides the tools and data necessary to reproduce our analysis.

 ## Repository Structure
 - `data/`: This directory contains subfolders for input and output files.
 It includes symlinks to the actual data files and documentation for internal use.<br>